abidalfrz/object-oriented-programming-2025/README.md

 # Object-Oriented Programming Project Collection

-This repository is a collection of various projects I developed throughout my journey of learning and practicing OOP principles during my college studies using JAVA language.
+This repository is a collection of various projects I developed throughout my journey of learning and practicing OOP principles during my college studies using **Java** language.
 The purpose of this repository is to document progress, strengthen programming fundamentals, and demonstrate how OOP concepts are applied in real-world problem-solving.

 ---